eric-d-culver/Steganography/README.md

 - python huffman.py ngramfile > huffmanfile
 Groups the ngrams by the first n-1 characters, then constructs Huffman codes for them.
 Outputs "Huffman" then the value of n, then the prefix, followed by an indented list of the symbols and code lengths, for all the prefixes in the ngram file.
 Reads padding character U+80 as a newline, and outputs U+80 to mean a newline for ease of reading the output file.

+**mimic.py**
+- python mimic.py inputfile huffmanfile > outputfile
+Converts the inputfile into a file mimicking the relative frequencies expressed in the huffmanfile.
+Can read to inputfile from standard input, outputs to standard output.
+Simplisically, the inputfile is treated as a Huffman-encoded bitstream and it is decoded using the information in the huffmanfile into the outputfile.
+Expanding on that, the huffmanfile contains information about the ngrams of the file being mimicked.
+The program starts with a seed of length n-1, and using that as the prefix, determines the next symbol based on the relative frequency of the ngrams starting with that prefix.
+The inputfile is used as the 'random' bitstream to determine which symbol to pick.

 **pyngram.py**
 Python module used in ngram_count.py.
 Created by [Jay Liew].

 **tree.py**
 Python script defining the Node class to make tree creation and manipulation easier in huffman.py

+**bitRead.py**
+Python script defining the bitRead class to allow files to be easily read one bit at a time.
+Used in mimic.py.

 ## Acknowledgements
 The code in ensteg.c and desteg.c is based off of code by [Joshua Shagam]